SysKitTeam/docs-point/point-collaborators/reporting/syskit-glossary-icons.md

 ## Users

-Selecting **Users** on the home page of SysKit Point will open a list with all users you are the manager of.
+Selecting **Users** on the home page of Syskit Point will open a list with all users you are the manager of.

 Below is a list and explanation for all the icons, numbered and correlating to the included image.